slaydeapl/vue-grid/README.md

 The components directory contains your Vue.js components.
 Components make up the different parts of your page and can be reused and imported into your pages, layouts and even other components.

+Currently, this is where the grid objects are defined.
+If you would like to add an item, this is where to it, then import it to the index.vue file.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/components).

 ### `layouts`